 We left Salzburg to the start of the Grossglockner Hochalpenstrasse (at Bruck an der Grossglockner), the drive took about one and a half hours.
 The Grossglockner Road is between Fusch-Ferleiten in Salzburg to Heiligenblut in Carinthia.
 We drove through a few tunnels dug through the mountains, passed Zell am See and a few other pretty villages along the way.
 The drive over the Grossglockner can take an hour or more, depending on what you want to see and do along the way.

-Lookout Points, Stops & Hikes on the Grossglockner High Alpine Road
+Lookout Points, Stops & Hikes on the Grossglockner Road in Austria

 You can just drive and not stop anywhere and still enjoy the Grossglockner High Alpine Road but if you have time plan for a couple of stops, small hikes, listen to the cowbells, sounds of waterfalls…